GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 * Use the returned promise.
 * Pass a callback function into the method.

-Note that these choiced are mutually exclusive.
+Note that these choices are mutually exclusive.
 If you pass a callback to a method, no promise will be returned.
 If you use the returned promise, do not pass a callback.

 Generally, you should prefer promises to callbacks.
 Not all methods in extensions APIs support